Works within motor neurons to increase

 full-length SMN protein1

-SPINRAZA is the first antisense oligonucleotide (ASO) for the treatment
+SPINRAZA® (nusinersen) is the first and only antisense oligonucleotide (ASO) for the treatment of SMA1-5

-Designed to target a specific sequence on survival motor neuron 2 (SMN2)
+Designed to target a specific sequence on SMN2

 pre-mRNA, SPINRAZA modifies splicing to increase exon 7 inclusion and

-By specifically targeting SMN2 to increase SMN protein, SPINRAZA works by targeting an underlying cause of CNS motor neuron loss in SMA1,4
+By specifically targeting SMN2 to increase SMN protein, SPINRAZA works by targeting an underlying cause of CNS motor neuron loss in SMA1,7

-• SMA is a disease of the central nervous system (CNS) leading to progressive weakness4,5
+• SMA is a disease of the CNS leading to progressive weakness7,8

-• However, the SMN2 gene by itself can only produce about 10% of the full-length, functional protein that is normally produced by SMN1 4,5
+• However, the SMN2 gene by itself can only produce about 10% of the full-length, functional protein that is normally produced by SMN1 gene7,8

-• SPINRAZA is an ASO designed to target a specific sequence on SMN2 pre-mRNA
+• SPINRAZA is an ASO designed to target a specific sequence on the SMN2 gene pre-mRNA1

-• SPINRAZA binds to a sequence in the intron downstream of exon 7 in the SMN2 transcript to modify splicing
+• SPINRAZA binds to a sequence in the intron downstream of exon 7 in the SMN2 transcript to modify splicing1

-• Increasing exon 7 inclusion in SMN2 mRNA transcripts results in increased production of full-length SMN protein
+• Increasing exon 7 inclusion in SMN2 mRNA transcripts results in increased production of full-length SMN protein1

-ASO, antisense oligonucleotide; CNS, central nervous system; mRNA, messenger ribonucleic acid; SMA, spinal muscular atrophy; SMN, survival motor neuron; SMN1, survival motor neuron 1 gene; SMN2, survival motor neuron 2 gene.
+CNS, central nervous system; mRNA, messenger ribonucleic acid; SMA, spinal muscular atrophy; SMN, survival motor neuron; SMN1, survival motor neuron 1; SMN2, survival motor neuron 2.

-As an ASO, SPINRAZA is delivered directly to the CNS1,3
+As an ASO, SPINRAZA is delivered directly to the CNS1,6

 and bypasses the blood-brain barrier

-• Maintains high concentration and long half-life in the CSF between prescribed doses
+• Long half-life in the CSF between prescribed doses

 • Half-life of up to 5.9 months (estimated to be 135-177 days)